 - impact positively on all elements of a person’s wellbeing.

-Principles of our Physical Literacy approach
+Principles of a Sport NZ Physical Literacy Approach

-Working together with our sector will, we believe, help create ongoing positive physical literacy journeys for New Zealanders.
+Working together with our sector will, we believe, help create ongoing positive Physical Literacy journeys for New Zealanders.